 effect you are starting with.
 One way to jump start

-- 4 M’s: Methods, Manpower, Materials, Machinery
+analysis is to look at:- 4 M’s: Methods, Manpower, Materials, Machinery

 - 4 P’s: Policies, Procedures, People, Plant